netpositive-money/netpositive-money.github.io/elm-pages/content/faq/index.md

 want to give, estimate the amount of CO2 offset, and report that to us, as anonymously or publicly as you want.
-In order to make that easier for you, we are curating a [list of organisations](partners) that we believe are helpful and that work with us to automatically report the numbers so we can measure our impact as bitcoiners.
+In order to make that easier for you, we are curating a [list of organisations](partners) that we believe are helpful and that work with us to automatically report the numbers, so we can measure our impact as bitcoiners.
 And we have made the [calculator page](https://netpositive.money/calculator) to give you an idea of how much CO2 you might want to offset.